 Note that something special happens in the case of the algorithm whose running time grows exponentially.
-In Figure 3.1, the curve for the algorithm whose time is proportional to 2^n goes up very quickly.
-In Figure 3.3, the increase in problem size on the machine ten times as fast is shown to be about n+3 (to be precise, it is $n+\log_2 10$).
+In Figure 3.1, the curve for the algorithm whose time is proportional to $2^n$ goes up very quickly.
+In Figure 3.3, the increase in problem size on the machine ten times as fast is shown to be about n + 3 (to be precise, it is $n + \log_2 10$ ).
 The increase in problem size for an algorithm with exponential growth rate is by a constant addition, not by a multiplicative factor.
 Because the old value of n was 13, the new problem size is 16.
 If next year you buy another computer ten times faster yet, then the new computer (100 times faster than the original computer) will only run a problem of size 19.
-If you had a second program whose growth rate is 2^n and for which the original computer could run a problem of size 1000 in an hour, than a machine ten times faster can run a problem only of size 1003 in an hour!
+If you had a second program whose growth rate is $2^n$ and for which the original computer could run a problem of size 1003 in an hour!
 Thus, an exponential growth rate is radically different than the other growth rates shown in Figure 3.3.
 The significance of this difference is explored in Chapter 17.

-Instead of buying a faster computer, consider what happens if you replace an algorithm whose running time is proportional to n^2 with a new algorithm whose running time is proportional to $n \log n$.
+Instead of buying a faster computer, consider what happens if you replace an algorithm whose running time is proportional to $n^2$ with a new algorithm whose running time is proportional to $n \log n$ .
 In the graph of Figure 3.1, a fixed amount of time would appear as a horizontal line.
 If the line for the amount of time available to solve your problem is above the point at which the curves for the two growth rates in question meet, then the algorithm whose running time grows less quickly is faster.
-An algorithm with running time $T(n) = n^2$ requires $1024 \times 1024 =$ 1,048,576 time steps for an input of size n=1024.
-An algorithm with running time $\mathbf{T}(n) = n \log n$ requires $1024 \times 10 = 10,240$ time steps for an input of size n = 1024, which is an improvement of much more than a factor of ten when compared to the algorithm with running time $T(n) = n^2$.
+An algorithm with running time $\mathbf{T}(n) = n^2$ requires $1024 \times 1024 =$ 1,048,576 time steps for an input of size n = 1024.
+An algorithm with running time $\mathbf{T}(n) = n \log n$ requires $1024 \times 10 = 10,240$ time steps for an input of size n = 1024, which is an improvement of much more than a factor of ten when compared to the algorithm with running time $\mathbf{T}(n) = n^2$ .
 Because $n^2 > 10n \log n$ whenever n > 58, if the typical problem size is larger than 58 for this example, then you would be much better off changing algorithms instead of buying a computer ten times faster.
 Furthermore, when you do buy a faster computer, an algorithm with a slower growth rate provides a greater benefit in terms of larger problem size that can run in a certain time on the new computer.